 Departure points for the colonies are conveniently located in major cities, so that parents can drop off their children without having to go too far out of their way.
 The colonie organiser should also be able to provide a comprehensive list of necessary clothes and essential kit, plus advice regarding cameras and mobile phones.

 Although these holiday camps are more widespread in France than in the UK, sending children away does carry some extra expense when compared to keeping them at home and organising your own days out.
-Financial help is available and may be worth investigating for those struggling to cover costs.
+Financial help is also available through the CAF depending on your income and may be worth investigating for those struggling to cover costs.

 From nursery through secondary school to higher education, university, and foreign exchange study programs—FrenchEntrée is here to answer all your back-to-school questions.
 Visit our Education zone for more on studying in France and the French school system, or find out more about raising children in France in our Family zone.